 A sports bra: Although the movements of yoga aren't always as vigorous as with other sports, you can wear a sports bra if you feel you need one.

-Yoga mat: Yoga mats, also known as sticky mats, increase the stability of your workout, which you'll be grateful for as you learn to balance in new ways.
+Yoga mats, also known as sticky mats, increase the stability of your workout, which you'll be grateful for as you learn to balance in new ways.
 Made of a thin material, yoga mats are more about helping your feet stay in place than giving you padding from the floor.
 Your yoga mat may need to be broken in to have the grip you need; washing it once or twice should do it.
 If it is not machine washable, it will come with instructions for hand washing and breaking it in.

 How to Buy a Yoga MatChoose the right size: Yoga mats are usually about 24 inches wide and 68 inches long, but if you're tall, you may want to look for a larger yoga mat.
 You'll find them up to about 85 inches long.

 Consider materials: They're often made of a synthetic material, which provides great traction.
 Yoga mats made from natural materials, like jute, are also available, and these may be a bit more expensive.

 Add a carrier: If you'll be taking your mat to a studio, you may want a carrier.
 These can be as simple as a strap that wraps around the yoga mat and has a handle, or it can be a bag for the yoga mat with other compartments for your car keys and a water bottle.

 - A water bottle:

 It's important to drink plenty of water before, during, and after a yoga class.
 A yoga studio may provide water, but bringing your own refillable water bottle will reduce waste and save you money.
 You'll want to have a water bottle when you're doing yoga at home as well.